Strict linear prices in non-convex European day-ahead electricity markets: Bidding language in European day-ahead electricity auctions

+Usually the auctioneer defines a \emph{bidding language} that allows the participants for expressing their \emph{bids}, or in other words, their preferences.
+In a day-ahead electricity auction participants bid today for electricity that they want to buy or sell on the following day.
+They are allowed to submit their bids up to a predetermined point in time.
+As soon as the submission deadline has passed the submitted bids cannot be changed anymore and the auctioneer has to decide which bids to accept and which bids to reject.
+Then the auctioneer publishes a pricing schedule that determines the amount of money that a participant has to pay or receive if his bid was accepted.

+The day-ahead electricity auctions in the CWE and NPS region have a common bidding language.
+The bidding language allows for submitting four different types of bids: \emph{hourly bid curves}, \emph{block bids}, \emph{flexible bids}, and \emph{cross border trades}.
+The number of different commodities the participants can bid for is given by the number of market areas times the number of time slots of the next day (e.g., 24 hours).
+For this reason an entry of a strict linear price vector reflects the price for one electrical power unit that is delivered at a specific market area throughout a specific time slot.

-In order to refer to a specific area we write \areas{} where \(A\) denotes the set of areas and similarly we write \hours{} to refer to a specific time slot where \(T\) denotes the set of time slots; here hours of the day.
-The price in area \areas{} at time \hours{} will be denoted by $\pat\in[\pmin,\pmax]$ where \([\pmin,\pmax]\) denotes the feasible price interval with \(\pmin \leq \pmax\).
-We now define the types of bids in a more formal way that suits the later exposition.
-In the following we will consider aggregated demand and supply curves without loss of generality.
+In order to refer to a specific area or time slot we will use the following notation: The set $A$ denotes the \emph{set of market areas} and $T$ denotes the \emph{set of time slots}.
+An entry of a strict linear price vector $\p$ will be called \emph{price in area \areas\ at time \hours} and is denoted by $\pat\in\R$.
+We now define the four bid types in a formal way that suits the later exposition.